-Cleaning and caring for a hardwood floor depends on how it is finished, rather than the type of wood it is.
+Cleaning and caring for a hardwood flooring depends on how it is finished, rather than the type of wood it is.
 This is where many owners make mistakes in the products they use to clean their hardwood floors.

 How is Your Floor Finished?

-- Surface-sealed finishes (the predominant type of finish)
+- Surface-sealed finishes (the most common finish)

 - Urethane, polyurethane & polyacrylic